British Antarctic Expedition 1910-13

 The expedition left London on June 1 1910, sailing on the Terra Nova.
 It was only when the ship arrived in Melbourne, Australia that Scott learnt of Amundsen’s intentions to try for the South Pole.
 Until this point the world had believed Amundsen would be making another attempt on the North Pole, indeed Amundsen’s own crew did not know of the change of plans until they reached Madeira.

-The journey from Australia to Antarctic was a difficult one with the Terra Nova battered by 55 mph winds.
+The journey from New Zealand via Australia to Antarctic was a difficult one with Terra Nova battered by severe winds.
 The overloaded ship was forced to throw ten tons of coal and 69 gallons of petrol overboard.
 The 17 Manchurian ponies on board suffered particularly badly, even with the constant attention of Captain Oates two of them died during the storm.
 The dogs also suffered and with fighting breaking out as the ship lurched from side to side, one dog died during the storm.
 The ship itself was in a bad way with the main pump clogged and the hand pump failing.
 Water rose and the furnace fires were put out causing the engines to stop.
 Engineers up to their necks in water finally unclogged the pumps.
 The ship was then delayed for three weeks by pack ice, which was much further north than had been expected.
 The Terra Nova finally emerged from the ice on 30 December to be hit by a blizzard.

 Scott had hoped to winter at Cape Crozier, however he found this blocked by ice and so he set up camp at Cape Evans on Ross Island.
 On 4 January 1911 the men unloaded the ship as the ice deteriorated.
 The dogs proved difficult to handle and even worse one, of the motorised sledges fell through the ice and sank.
 The party worked to build a hut to over-winter.
 Measuring fifty feet by twenty-five, the hut was insulated with seaweed and contained a stove and cooking range.
 A partition was made between the men and officers quarters by staking supply crates to make an interior wall.